All Episodes

 Essentially, if all this plays out, essentially a military coup taking place.

-And Obama wants to say, yep, yep, yep, it's these guys over there.
+And Obama wants to say, yep, yep, yep, yes.

 No, he didn't use those words.